aristanetworks/avd/ansible_collections/arista/avd/docs/containers/overview.md

 The AVD repository provides a number of pre-build dev container images for various use cases:

 - **base** - image that is used to build other variants.
-It is not intended for a direct use.
+It is not intended for direct use.
 - **dev** - an image created for AVD contributors and to support quick testing of AVD branches.
 - **universal** - an image with pre-installed AVD collection that can be used to build and deploy AVD configuration using a specific AVD version.